City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Edited by Jessica P. Pryde, Feb.
 2022

 Authors, newcomers, librarians, academics, and avid readers and reviewers consider the mirrors and windows into Black love as it is depicted in the novels, television shows, and films that have shaped their own stories.

 Reclaiming Your Community: You Don’t Have to Move out of Your Neighborhood to Live in a Better One

-Shows how to end the brain drain that cripples low-income communities, mapping out a development strategy focused on encouraging talented people to stay and help lift up the community.
+Carter offers solutions for ending the brain drain that she says cripples low-income communities, mapping out a development strategy focused on encouraging talented people to stay and help lift up their communities.

 Carved in Ebony: Lessons from the Black Women Who Shape Us

 Holmes urges readers to look past the stories of white males depicted in most history books and details how Black women have been some of the main figures in defining the landscape of American history and faith.